drewgingerich/homelab/home-server/docs/architecture/decisions/0004-use-zfs.md

 I have enough media that I need a way to store data across multiple disks.
 I also want the ability to add more disks to the storage pool in the future, in case I run out of storage.

-My server will be used for long-term storage, so disk failure and bitrot could become issues.
+My server will be used for long-term storage, so disk failure and data degredation could become issues.

-I want a filesystem that can provide some data redundancy to help mitigate data loss form disk failure, and that can prevent bitrot.
+Hardware RAID controllers can be used to create single logical volumes from multiple physical disks.

+ZFS seems cool, and my more knowledgable friend uses it.

 ## Decision